-We have compiled a list of incontinence friendly recipes that are not only delicious but also great for improving your incontinence.
-In a small study in Tel Aviv showed that magnesium has a positive affect on improving incontinence.
-By adding magnesium to your diet you may see an improvement in your bladder leakage.
+Look into incontinence friendly recipes that contain foods that don't irritate your bladder or digestive tract.
+A study in Tel Aviv showed that magnesium has a positive effect on incontinence.
+By adding magnesium to your diet, you may see an improvement in your bladder leakage.

-By going to the bathroom when you want, as opposed to when you have to, you reduce the urge to go throughout the course of the day.
-Scheduling times to go to the bathroom every two to four hours will help alleviate your incontinence.
+By going to the bathroom when you want, as opposed to when you have to, you reduce the urge to go throughout the day.
+Scheduling times to go to the bathroom every two to four hours will help to alleviate your incontinence.

-If after consulting your doctor, and trying some of the above at home remedies for incontinence you feel that you need further treatment, there are several medical treatments you can have to improve your incontinence, starting with medication.
-There are several different medications your doctor can prescribe you that they deem best for your specific situation.
+If after consulting your doctor, and trying some of these at-home remedies you feel that you need further treatment, there are several medical procedures that will improve your incontinence, starting with medication.
+There are several different medications your doctor can prescribe.

 There are also some medical devices you can get to help relieve the need to consistently go to the bathroom.
-Urethral inserts or pessary’s are two tools that doctors can prescribe to you.
+Urethral inserts or pessaries are two tools that doctors can prescribe to you.

-A last case scenario is to have surgery.
-Some commonly used procedures are:
+A last-case scenario is to have surgery.
+Some commonly used procedures specifically designed for incontinence are:

 Lifestyle (Living Your Life)

-Don’t let incontinence let you from living the life you want to live!
-There are millions of women who suffer from incontinence and still live a regular, normal lifestyle.
-Incontinence does affect most aspects of your life, but using any of the above treatments can greatly improve your lifestyle in several ways.
+Don’t let incontinence keep you from living the life you want to live!
+There are millions of men who suffer from incontinence and still live a normal lifestyle.
+Incontinence does affect most aspects of your life, but using any of the treatments above can greatly improve your lifestyle in several ways.

-Additionally, wearing dark colored clothing to help disguise any accidents or leaks will improve your moral, as well as choosing loose fitting clothing that is comfortable and easy to remove.
+Additionally, wearing dark colored clothing to help disguise any accidents or leaks will improve your morale, as well as choosing loose fitting clothing that is comfortable and easy to remove.

 Most importantly – Make one last trip to the bathroom before you go.
 Even if you don’t feel like you have to, go just to be sure!

-When suffering from incontinence, it is important to protect yourself and your clothes with incontinence underwear.
-Wearever® Incontinence offers reusable panties that are good for up to 250 washes.
-These panties are great to wear under all types of clothing and are appropriate for all activities.
+When dealing with incontinence, it is important to protect yourself and your clothes with incontinence underwear.
+Wearever® Incontinence offers reusable underwear that is good for up to 250 washes.
+These boxers and briefs are great to wear under all types of clothing and are appropriate for all activities.